oweb36/mws-docs/Characters/Air Conditioners/VXU.md

 DeltaCXG is not interested in harming AngelSaph emotionally and making him in pain that way, but enjoys causing him physical pain.
 DeltaCXG on some of these occasions has hurt AngelSaph so hard that his body actually managed to crack a little bit, and bleed.

 [MXU](#MXU) has intervened on several of these incidents, with some being successful and some failing.
 AngelSaph sees MXU as his physical protector and actually likes him.
 He understands that MXU may not always be succesful.
+MXU always intervenes by walking away as thats the only thing he can do.

 ### [Wheamy](Wheamy.md)
 Wheamy hates DeltaCXG for making not only his life hell, but burdens him in protecting others.
 DeltaCXG has harmed others, and potentially everyone.
 Wheamy doesn't need an extra abuser to deal with.